 The CDC COVID-19 home page should be your go-to source.
-It is updated regularly and is easy to navigate using the drop down menus such as "Your Health" found in the bar below the page title, "Coronavirus (COVID-10)".
+It is updated regularly and is easy to navigate by clicking on the tabs such as "Your Health" at the top of the page.

 Indiana Information

 The most up-to-date information specific to Indiana can be found on the Indiana Coronavirus home page.
 Indiana COVID-19 public updates can be found here.
 Information about COVID-19 and K-12 schools can be found here.